-Service is highly valued in the College of Health and Human Services.
+Service is highly valued in the SSJ.
 Candidates for tenure and/or promotion to associate professor must demonstrate a commitment to service through engagement at the program, school, college, university or community (local, state, national, and/or international) level.
 Candidates for tenure and promotion must clearly demonstrate in their dossiers how they have met these service requirements.